Skip to main content

 Lifecycle helpers

-All nine return Promise<void> and emit the canonical event name from STANDARD_EVENT_NAMES.
+All ten return Promise<void> and emit the canonical event name from STANDARD_EVENT_NAMES.
 Properties are optional unless flagged required.

 signedUp(userId, properties?)